Cowboys Ride the Iron Horse

-With the kids in tow at the Sacramento station Mary and I boarded the eastbound Amtrak to Reno, meeting Barb and Earl and Janie and David already on the train.
+At the Sacramento station we boarded the eastbound Amtrak to Reno, meeting Barb and Earl and Janie and David there.
 I stored my luggage, and found a set of seats in coach for the family, settling in for a second day on the rails.

 "I want to go find the others," I decided.
 "Do you want to come?"
 I asked Mary.